Have you always dreamt about learning Italian?

 Whether you're ordering drinks, paying a bill or buying a train ticket, numbers are something you'll need to be familiar with in Italian right from the beginning.

-The good news is that numbers in Italian are pretty logical and straightforward.
+The good news is that Italian numbers are pretty logical and straightforward.
 Once you learn 1-20, the rest just follow on from there!

 - uno – one